Undivided Resources

 Choosing a life insurance plan

 We reached out to Marc Shulman, founder and president of the National Center on Life Planning, which guides families with special needs trusts and conservatorships and provides support for life and estate planning.
-While the cost of a life insurance plan will differ based on many factors, including age and health conditions, Marc says he always recommends permanent life insurance plans instead of termed plans.
+While the cost of a life insurance plan will differ based on many factors, including age and health conditions, Shulman says he always recommends permanent life insurance plans instead of termed plans.
 His organization conducts in-depth interviews with families to discover the assets they might already have and help them make a plan.

 JLA refers families to financial advisers to help them make these decisions; another option is to go through an insurance broker.
 Before you do, you might consider using an online life insurance calculator to help you think through your options and determine what life insurance amount you’ll need based on income, age, and other important factors.